Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 Current cancer research is aimed at finding various ways to halt angiogenesis.
 Scientists are exploring natural and synthetic angiogenesis inhibitors.

-Some pharmaceutical angiogenesis inhibitors are aimed at binding to signaling molecules on the surface of normal cells, thus blocking the ability of cancer cells to interfere with typical cellular functioning.
+Some pharmaceutical angiogenesis inhibitors are aimed at binding to signaling molecules on the surface of normal cells, thus blocking the ability of cancer cells to interfere with normal cellular functioning.
 Some inhibitors work on the blood vessels that feed tumors.
-Others affect different ways that tumors grow, while still others make the tumor’s vasculature more normal so that chemotherapy drugs can get to the tumor better.
-All of the aforementioned medications are targeting at treating pre-exisiting cancers.
+Others affect different ways that tumors grow, while still others help to normalize the tumor’s vasculature, to make chemotherapy drugs more effective.
+All of the aforementioned medications are used to treat pre-existing cancers.

 The problem with many of the pharmaceutical angiogenesis inhibitors is that they come with a host of side effects.
 Some of these include nosebleeds, headaches, high blood pressure, inflammation of the nose, too much protein in the urine, taste alteration, dry skin, rectal hemorrhage, increased tearing of the eyes, back pain, and redness and peeling of the skin.
 Bruising, bleeding, or clots that may lead to stroke or heart attack may also occur.

 Because of the expense of pharmaceutical angiogenesis inhibitors, coupled with their potential for negative reactions, researchers are turning towards studying foods which may provide some of the same benefits but without the side effects.
 As we will see below, there are a number of foods rich in antioxidants and anti-cancer properties that may not only help stop angiogenesis but may also prevent cancerous tumors from ever developing at all.

 In his TED talk, Dr. William Li, founder of the Angiogenesis Foundation, explains that certain foods can turn off the switch to cancer.
 He says,